CoachChuckFF/Adderall/README.md

 # Adderall
 This is a little script to move the mouse every X minutes to keep Microsoft Team Viewer's dot green.
+Oh and all of the programs and commands used here are things I use professionally, so it's safe!

+Love,
+Coach Chuck

 ## Installation